 Coming not long after an SF member made a visit to the Berlin section of the FAU (Freie Arbeiterinnen- und Arbeiter-Union – Free Workers' Union) in July, the Thames Valley Solidarity Federation hosted a member of FAU Freiburg for a talk and presentation on the struggle to organise workers at the Cinema Babylon in Oxford.
+This was a struggle that was to prove an important turning point for the FAU, and one which briefly saw them banned from being able to call themselves a union.
+Having been a member of FAU Berlin at the time, our German comrade was very closely involved in the struggle and wanted to share with us the difficulties, the victories and the lessons that had been learnt.

 The anti-workfare campaign is building up in Reading.
 Over the summer, SF members organised ad hoc pickets with local IWW and AF members.
 We decided to build up the basis of these joint efforts through coordinated planned actions.
 We held an initial meeting in August at which we decided to follow SF’s national target and to build our campaign with claimants.
 So we are aiming to alternate actions outside Poundland and JobCentrePlus.